 Leroy is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Leroy, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Leroy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Leroy doesn't have a public transportation system that people use for their commute.

-The population of Leroy is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.88% of adults in Leroy have a bachelor's degree or even advanced degree.
+The citizens of Leroy are very well educated compared to the average community in the nation: 34.88% of adults in Leroy have a bachelor's degree or even advanced degree.

 The per capita income in Leroy in 2022 was $30,528, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,112 for a family of four.
 However, Leroy contains both very wealthy and poor people as well.